 - Text: Fundamentals of Physics (Twelfth Edition) by David Halliday, Robert Resnick and Jearl Walker, Chapters 1 13, 15 17.
 It is important to do the assigned reading before the associated lecture. - Lectures: The lectures are scheduled for 10:00 - 10:50 am on Mondays and Fridays, 10:00 - 11:50am on Wednesdays in Room 343 Alumni Hall.
-The lectures will include class participation via Top Hat and possibly worksheets to be handed in, both of which will contribute to your grade.
+The lectures will include class participation via Top Hat and possibly worksheets to be handed in, which will contribute to your grade.
 The lectures will also include demonstrations of physical phenomena.
 There is no charge for access to Top Hat.
 Most likely, the lectures will be recorded and made available on Canvas.
-They might also broadcast synchronously using Zoom, so that you can "attend" the lecture even if you are ill or away on a universitysponsored trip (for example, if you are on a sports team).
+They might also broadcast synchronously using Zoom (passcode: 15217), so that you can "attend" the lecture even if you are ill or away on a university-sponsored trip (for example, if you are on a sports team).
 In addition, links to sets of brief lecture videos and example problems used by Dr. David Nero in his "flipped" version of this course are available on Canvas in case you wish to use them.
-There will be concept quizzes (reading quizzes) using Achieve to try to identify which aspects of the material you already understand and which should be emphasized during the lectures.
-Long uninterrupted lectures are known to not be very effective for learning, so I would like the lectures to be focused and relatively brief episodes in the midst of student activities such as group problem solving, Top Hat questions, etc. Lecture activities will count for credit to the extent that performance can be recorded using Top Hat. - Homework: Homework will be assigned using the Achieve on-line system.
-The homework sets are due at 11:59 pm on Sundays.
-It is your responsibility to attempt the homework before the recitation section as preparation for the weekly quiz.
-Homework due dates are typically after the associated recitation quiz.
-The ability to understand and solve problems is essential for successful performance on quizzes and exams.
-There will also be short reading check questions on Achieve due before many of the lectures.
-Your homework scores and reading check scores, automatically compiled by Achieve, will contribute to your grade.
-To sign up for Achieve, see the instructions on Canvas.
-The price for Achieve is \$30 for one term and \$48 for two terms.
-Last year, most (not all) Physics 0175 sections used Achieve.
+There will be concept quizzes (reading quizzes) using Achieve to try to identify which aspects of the material you already understand, and which should be emphasized during the lectures.
+Long uninterrupted lectures are known to not be very effective for learning, so I would like the lectures to be focused and relatively brief episodes interspersed with student activities such as group problem solving, Top Hat questions, etc. Lecture activities will count for credit to the extent that performance can be recorded using Top Hat.